 2.4 Safety equipment is inspected in accordance with procedures

-2.5 Elevating work platform is accessed in a safe manner
+2.5 The elevating work platform is accessed in a safe manner

-2.6 Safety equipment is fitted and secured to elevating work platform in accordance with procedures
+2.6 Safety equipment is fitted and secured to the elevating work platform in accordance with procedures

 2.7 All controls are located and identified

-2.8 Elevating work platform is started in accordance with procedures
+2.8 The elevating work platform is started in accordance with procedures

 2.9 All safety devices are identified and tested in accordance with procedures